Sam P. McBirney: Banking career

 In the late 1890s, the McBirney brothers began working as bookkeepers for the Tulsa Banking Company.
 In 1904, after the Tulsa Banking Company was reorganized with majority control by individuals from outside Tulsa, Sam and James McBirney, along with two other investors, formed the Bank of Commerce (later known as the National Bank of Commerce) in Tulsa.
 McBirney served as a cashier and later as vice president of the bank.
 His older brother served as the president of the bank.
 The bank grew into the largest bank in Tulsa, and according to the Tulsa Historical Society, "became a cornerstone in the future growth of Tulsa."

 Football coach

 1908 season

 In 1907, Henry Kendall College (which later became the University of Tulsa) relocated from Muskogee, Oklahoma, to Tulsa.
 In 1908, McBirney volunteered to take time away from his duties at the bank to coach the school's football team.
 McBirney's 1908 football team played no intercollegiate games and played four of its five games against local high schools and the fifth game against the Outrigger Canoe Club from Hawaii.
 Though outscoring opponents 80 to 43, the 1908 team won 2 games and lost 3.

 University of New Mexico

 McBirney was hired as the head football coach at the University of New Mexico in September 1909.
 After six weeks in Albuquerque, McBirnie returned to Tulsa.
 Hamilton H. Conwell and Hugh J. Collins assuming the coaching responsibilities for the final game of the season against New Mexico A&M.

+1910 season

+In 1910, he returned to Kendall and coached the team to a 2–1–1 record.